 Data Security:

 This is a critical element.
-Organization must enforce strict cybersecurity protocols, such as VPN requirements, secure devices, and regular training for employees.
+The organization must enforce strict cybersecurity protocols, such as VPN requirements, secure devices, and regular employee training.

 Communication Expectations: